 HDB Grants For Resale Flats

-Resale flats come with 3 types of grants that you can apply for.
+As for the grants, resale flats come with 3 types of grants that you can apply for.
 These grants can be stacked.
 These include the EHG (as explained above), Family Grant (FG) and Proximity Housing Grant (PHG).

 The EHG for resale flats work the same way as it does for BTO.
-Everything from the income ceiling to the grant range still applies when you look to purchase a resale flat.
+Everything from the HDB income ceiling to the grant range still applies when you look to purchase a resale flat.

 The FG on the other hand is for first time buyers.
 To be more specific, first time couples or families who are looking to buy a resale flat.
 Unfortunately, singles do not fit the criteria for this grant, however, there is an equivalent grant called the Singles Grant (SG) for first time singles buying a resale flat.
 The SG works the same as the FG, just halved, like we saw in the EHG for singles.